foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 This method copies data from `_source` to the top level, using the `schema` field as a guide.
 Each property of the schema gets run through the appropriate `DataField#initialize` method, which performs operations like transforming a stored ID string in `ForeignDocumentField#initialize` to a pointer.
 Unlike `_initializeSource`, this runs after every document update.

 **TypeDataField**: This field stands out because it grabs a reference to `CONFIG?.[this.documentName]?.dataModels?.[type]` to check if there's a class to instantiate for the `system` property, otherwise it's created as a plain object.
-This means that `system` is baseline an open-ended field,
+This means that `system` is baseline an open-ended ObjectField; it will save any data so long as you don't directly try to save `'doc.system': false` or some kind of non-object value.

+If you're only using `template.json` to define properties, any missing properties will get filled in from the template but otherwise it provides no other validation or handling; if a user updates a property to be a boolean but your `template.json` value is a string, Foundry won't reject the update, but if a user deletes a property provided by `template.json` then it will replace that property with the default.

 ## ClientDocument